 - The architecture limits a brokerage’s access and management to only their data.
 Even to replicate something as simple as IDX, every broker would have to be on the system and each broker must individually entitle every other brokerage.

-Is there a setup fee for MLS’s or brokerages?
+Is there a setup fee or ongoing expense for an MLS or VENDOR?

 There is no setup fee.
 An MLS, however, handles their cost to integrate Upstream into their environment.
 Upstream provides a rich API interface allowing much deeper access to historical attributes such as price changes, etc. If an MLS leverages this data, their development effort may grow proportionately to its use.
 Alternatively, Upstream offers a “flat,” RETS-like format leveraging the RESO Data Dictionary standard names.
 Integrating this format would be similar to well-known data sharing implementations.
 Of course, there’s no need to budget for additional storage.

-What is the ongoing cost for an MLS after setup?
+What is the ongoing cost for an MLS or vendor after setup?

-Upstream does not charge ongoing fees to our MLS partners.
+Upstream does not charge ongoing fees to our partners.

 What is Upstream’s business model?

 We are reviewing various revenue models and plan on publishing our decision at the end of Q1 2017.
 To be clear, this is far from a vague or ambiguous business endeavor.
 We simply don’t want to keep publicly changing the model as we tack back and forth into an optimal scenario.
 Here are some important facts we consider:

 - We have committed not to bill until 2018